 We continue to monitor the impacts of ongoing macroeconomic conditions and geopolitical events.
-Global conflicts continue to create volatility in global financial and energy markets and contribute to supply chain shortages adding to the inflationary pressures in the global economy.
-We continue to actively collaborate with our suppliers to minimize impacts of supply shortages on our manufacturing capabilities.
+Global conflicts, tariffs, labor disruptions, and regulations continue to create volatility in global markets and contribute to supply chain shortages and pricing volatility.
+Inflationary pressures from earlier tariffs and sanctions are subsiding but the risk of supplier price volatility remains.
+We continue to actively collaborate with our suppliers to minimize shortages and reduce supply and price volatility.
+Slowing global growth has temporarily alleviated pressure on logistics, freight, and service capacities.